New Brunswick Route 560

-The route starts at Route 130 in River de Chute east of the Trans-Canada Highway following the River des Chutes.
+The route starts at Route 130 in River de Chute east of the Trans-Canada Highway following the Rivière des Chutes.
 The road travels west crossing the Trans-Canada Highway and continues through a mostly forested area towards the Canada–US border before turning south and passing through Listerville, Upper Knoxford, Knoxford, McGrath Corner, and Orchards Corner.
 It then enters Centreville where the road is known as Main Street.
 The road then crosses Route 110 before continuing south through Bradley Corner, Lakeville, Avondale Road, Deerville, Jacksontown, and Jacksonville.
 Route 560 crosses the Trans-Canada Highway again and then meets the southern terminus of Route 590.
 It passes exit 184 of the Trans-Canada Highway before ending at Route 103 in Upper Woodstock.